keyurkp/Recon/README.md

 This profile have multiple 1 liner command for automating recon process and saving all files in directory.

-This .bash_profile have use multiple tools in use.
+This .bash_profile have multiple tools in use.
 Below are few listed:
 - [Subfinder](https://github.com/projectdiscovery/subfinder)
 - [Amass](https://github.com/OWASP/Amass)